NEONScience/NEON-Data-Skills/tutorials/Other/Biorepository/01-sampleTypes/01-sampleTypes.md

 ## Types of samples in the Biorepository

 The NEON Biorepository archives physical materials generated through NEON <a href="https://www.neonscience.org/data-collection/observational-sampling" target="_blank">observational sampling</a> at terrestrial and aquatic sites.

+The  different kinds of samples include:

+* Common Biosamples: Beetles, mosquitoes, mammals, herbarium specimens, fish
+* Uncommon Biosamples: Aquatic macroinvertebrates, zooplankton, aquatic plants, soil/water microbes, litterfall
+* Geosamples: Precipitation, dust, soil.
+* Ecosamples: Derived tissues, derived DNA, taxonomic reference materials, bycatch samples
-Because NEON sampling is designed to characterize whole ecosystems, the Biorepository contains many **interconnected sample types** collected from the same location and time periods, including plants, insects, fish, soils, microbes, and environmental materials, unlike traditional natural history collections.

-In addition to field-collected samples and preserved specimens, the Biorepository also **archives downstream materials** generated through  laboratory processing and analytical workflows.
-These include things like tissues, DNA extracts, taxonomic reference slides, and identified bulk organismal samples.
+Because NEON sampling is designed to characterize whole ecosystems, the Biorepository contains **interconnected samples** collected from the same location and time periods.
+In addition to field-collected bio- and geosamples, the Biorepository also **archives downstream ecosamples** generated through laboratory processing and analytical workflows.
+This means that collection protocols produce multiple archived materials from the same collection event.

-This means that observational protocols produce multiple archived materials from the same collection event.
-For example, small mammal sampling produces specimens, frozen tissues, pathogen DNA extracts, and mammal DNA extracts, while microbial sampling produces frozen unanalyzed subsamples and analyzed metagenomic DNA extracts.
-These physical materials are all available through the Biorepository Sample Portal, while associated analytical and observational data are available through the NEON Data Portal.
+For example: Collecting a small mammal produces a specimen, frozen tissues, pathogen DNA extracts, and mammal DNA extracts, while microbial sampling produces frozen unanalyzed subsamples and analyzed metagenomic DNA extracts.

+These physical materials are all available through the <a href="https://biorepo.neonscience.org/portal/neon/search/index.php?utm_source=neon_tutorials&utm_medium=directlink" target="_blank">Biorepository Sample Portal</a>, while associated analytical and observational data are available through the <a href="https://data.neonscience.org/data-products/explore" target="_blank">NEON Data Portal</a>.

 The table below summarizes the major sample types available in the Biorepository.